danielballan/interactive-tutorial-demo/docs/contributing.md

 click to open.

 Files like `docs/recipes/static/static.md` are plain Markdown files.
-Files like `docs/recipes/executable/basics.md` have a special header which enables the documentation build system to convert them to Jupyter notebooks and execute
+Files like `docs/recipes/executable/basics.md` have a YAML header which enables the documentation build system to convert them to Jupyter notebooks and execute
 them: